stop histamine reaction clear histamine from body

 Certain medications can also cause histamine release.
 So, if you are on any medications and think you suffer histamine sensitivity it could be worth discussing this with your doctor.

-Do not start or stop any medications without first clearing it with your healthcare professional.
+It's important that you do not start or stop any medications without first clearing it with your healthcare professional.
+Let them know the symptoms you're experiencing and discuss alternative low-histamine options with them.

 Gut bacteria imbalance